Extended-Thunder/send-later/index.md

     expanded when you schedule it, *not* when it is sent.
 Any changes you make to the list between when you schedule the message and when it is sent will not be reflected in the sent message.
-6. Attachments are frozen when messages are scheduled to be sent.
+4. Attachments are frozen when messages are scheduled to be sent.
 In other words, if you attach a file to a message, then schedule the message with Send Later, then modify the file on disk before the scheduled message is sent, *your modifications will not be included in the sent message.* This is also true with recurring messages --- when a recurring message is sent and automatically rescheduled, Send Later does *not* capture a new version of the attached files.
-7. Outgoing message format preferences (`Preferences > Composition >
+5. Outgoing message format preferences
-    General > Send Options...`) do not work with Send Later.
+    (`Preferences > Composition > Send Options...`) do not work with Send Later.
     (Note, this may no longer be the case, but I haven't tried it lately.
 If you do experiment with it let me know the results.)
-8. I have been told by multiple people that messages sent from or to iCloud or me.com accounts never appear in the recipient's inbox even though Thunderbird says they were sent successfully.
+6. I have been told by multiple people that messages sent from or to iCloud or me.com accounts never appear in the recipient's inbox even though Thunderbird says they were sent successfully.
     Please note that this is *not* a bug in Send Later or Thunderbird, it's a problem with iCloud.
 Apparently, Apple thinks it's OK to run a mail server which arbitrarily and completely silently discards valid email messages with no notification to either the sender or